 While we could cover the safety of a number of different essential oils for young children, the most commonly questioned are eucalyptus oil and peppermint oil.

-So, are they safe to use on babies and toddlers?
+So, are they safe to use on babies and toddlers with a cold or congestion?

 Peppermint oil is best avoided altogether until 3 years old.
 Then, 2-3 drops can be diffused or applied topically at up to .5% (to clarify, that’s one half of a percent) dilution.